amplab/training/ampcamp/succinct.md

 </div>
 </div>

-Not too many.
+Note that the number of articles in the smaller dataset is just 250.

-If we wanted to find all `articleId`s corresponding to `article`s containing the term "Berkeley", we can use the filter operation as follows:
+Now, let us do something more interesting.
+Suppose we want to find all `articleId`s whose corresponding `article`s contain "Berkeley".
+One way to do this using a regular Spark RDD is to use the filter operation.
+For example, as follows:

 <div class="codetabs">
 <div data-lang="scala" markdown="1">